ptr5044/Flask_Setup_Template/README.md

 Flask/Dash App Template
 =============================

-Hey all, download the dependencies by running: py -m pip install -r requirements.txt
+Hey all, to download all the dependencies navigate to the project folder in terminal and run this command: py -m pip install -r requirements.txt

-make sure you are in the project folder!